ratgdo/homekit-ratgdo/README.md

 ### Authentication

 By default authentication is not required for any action on this web page.
 However it is strongly recommended that you enable the setting to require a password and change the default.
-If authentication is enabled then all buttons _except_ Reboot and entering the settings page are protected with a username and password
+If authentication is enabled then all buttons _except_ Reboot are protected with a username and password

 #### Default Username/Password: `admin`/`password`